-It can never harm you when you eat fresh fruits.
+Eating fresh fruits can never harm you.
 Pears are among the fruits that are rich in nutrients.
-They are a good source of dietary fiber, potassium, vitamin C, and B-complex vitamins like thiamin, niacin, and riboflavin.
-In addition to these essential nutritional benefits, pears are also a good source of antioxidants that scavenge harmful toxins and byproducts that can damage cells.
+They are a good source of dietary fiber, potassium, vitamin C, and B-complex vitamins like thiamine, niacin, and riboflavin.
+In addition to these essential nutritional benefits, pears are a good source of antioxidants that scavenge harmful toxins and byproducts that can damage cells.

-Like any other food, it's important to eat it in moderation, especially for people with diabetes.
-Always monitor your blood glucose levels when you are eating pears or any other fruits.
-It is also essential to check with your doctor or dietitian to see how many grams of carbohydrate you should be eating per day.
+Like any other food, moderation is important, especially for people with diabetes.
+Always monitor your blood glucose levels when you eat pears or any other fruit.
+It is also essential to check with your doctor or dietitian to see how many grams of carbohydrates you should be eating per day.

-There a many types of pears.
-Some of the more well-known are Bartlett, D'Anjou, Bosc, and Comice.
-All of these are good for diabetics.
+There are many types of pears.
+Some of the more well-known are Bartlett, D’Anjou, Bosc, and Comice.
+All of these are good for people with diabetes.

-There are a few types of pears that don't actually belong to the family of pears, such as the Asian pear, the Quince, Prickly pear cactus, and Balsam pear.
-The Asian pear has a round shape and is often mistaken for an apple.
-The quince looks like a pear, but it's actually more closely related to apples and roses.
-The Prickly Pear is a cactus type and the Balsam pear is a type of persimmon.
+A few types of pears don’t belong to the pear family, such as the Asian pear, the Quince, the Prickly pear cactus, and the Balsam pear.
+The Asian pear is round and often mistaken for an apple.
+The quince looks like a pear, but is more closely related to apples and roses.
+The Prickly Pear is a cactus type, and the Balsam pear is a persimmon type.

 Are Pears Good for Diabetes?

-Eating fruit is good for people with diabetes.
+Eating fruit is suitable for people with diabetes.
 Fruit consumption benefits a healthy diet.
 So yes, pears are good for diabetes.
-There have been studies that eating pears can help regulate blood sugar levels and reduce the possibility of developing type II diabetes.
-The dietary fiber in pears helps to slow down the absorption of sugar into the bloodstream, and this can help keep blood sugar levels stable.
+Studies have shown that eating pears can help regulate blood sugar levels and reduce the possibility of developing type II diabetes.
+The dietary fiber in pears helps to slow down the absorption of sugar into the bloodstream, which can help keep blood sugar levels stable.

-Some tips on how to include pears in your diet if you are diabetic:
+Some tips on how to include pears in your diet if you have diabetes:

 • Add sliced pears to your breakfast cereal or oatmeal